Hollywood must think bigger about China, says producer Janet Yang

 In the period from January to June, domestic films outperformed imported ones by 65 percent.
 That was a major reversal from the same period last year, when proceeds from imported films almost doubled those of domestic productions.

 The stakes are high.
 Last year, box office revenue in China was $2.8 billion.
-In the first six months of this year, it hit nearly 11 billion yuan ($1.8 billion).
+In the first six months of this year, it hit nearly 11 billion yuan.

 Those sales lag North America's $10.8 billion last year but PricewaterhouseCoopers predicts the box office in the world's most populous nation will hit $5.5 billion by 2017.
 China has about 15,000 movie screens now and builds five to 10 each day.